 Then there was the pervert.
 Now, I remember in episode 11 he wasn't actually a pervert, just a thief, but still.
-I felt a smidgeon proud of myself for completely kicking his ass.
+I felt a smidgeon pride for myself for completely kicking his ass.
 Then I felt a little bad about it.

 Then I felt better when I realized his nose was bleeding.

 You evil, evil little girl.

 What?
 I'm not a Mary-Sue.
 Are you trying to tell me that if some fully grown man grabbed your ass and you kicked his ass, you wouldn't feel proud of yourself?
 And even some small spiteful part of you wouldn't feel a little pleased you had managed to kick his ass so thoroughly?

 Then when that adorable little kid grabbed me and asked for food, I gave him food and candy before he headed off.
 He really was so adorable.
 I wanted to hug him, but I knew better.
 I decided I would hug Naruto the moment I got back instead.

 When I returned, I was true to my decision.
 I rushed straight to the training ground, just in time, too.
 It was when Sasuke had asked Naruto for the tips I gave him and Naruto flat out rejected him.

 That's when I decided to walk in.
 "Naruto!"